Mark Hoppus: Multi-platinum success and +44

 Hoppus grew increasingly lonely on these tours, having no significant other while other band members did.
 The exhaustive schedule created tensions within the band, who would fire Raynor in the summer of 1998 in mysterious circumstances never fully explained.
 With new drummer Travis Barker behind the kit, the trio hit the studio with producer Jerry Finn and recorded Enema of the State, which launched the band's career, catapulting them into the "stratosphere of pop music" and solidifying them as the biggest pop punk act of the era.
 Three singles were released from the record—"What's My Age Again?", "All the Small Things", and "Adam's Song"—that crossed over into Top 40 radio format and experienced major commercial success.
 Hoppus got married in 2000 (see Personal life) just before the band prepared to record their highly anticipated follow-up, Take Off Your Pants and Jacket (2001).
 Hoppus felt complacent creatively but DeLonge felt otherwise, creating post-hardcore side project Box Car Racer to experiment with ideas he deemed unsuitable for blink.

 Hoppus felt betrayed (Barker was also in Box Car Racer) and a rift developed between Hoppus and DeLonge that would carry on into the band's future.
 When the band regrouped to record their next record in 2003, all of the members had become fathers (or, in the case of Barker, becoming one) and the trio took a darker, more "mature" direction with their untitled fifth studio album, infusing experimentalist elements into their usual pop punk sound partially inspired by Box Car Racer.
 Unresolved feelings from that project would arise in late 2004 when the band began to argue regarding their future and recording process.
-The February 2005 break-up of blink-182 affected Hoppus greatly: "I had no idea what to do.
+The February 2005 breakup of blink-182 affected Hoppus greatly: "I had no idea what to do.
 After blink broke up I had such a loss of identity and purpose.
 I just had a giant sense of void."
 Hoppus then began to work on even darker, electronic demos with Barker in his kitchen.
 He also turned to producing, hitting the studio with Motion City Soundtrack to record Commit This to Memory (2005).
 In October 2005, Hoppus and Barker purchased a studio together (named Opra Music), where they would bring together a full band to expand upon those electronic demos, creating +44's When Your Heart Stops Beating (2006).